 Mr. Ahmed works as a mentor in both the Introduction to Terrorism course and the Emergency Management Policy and Planning course.
 He has a B.S. degree from Florida International University c/o 2008 in Mass Communications--Journalism.
 Mr. Ahmed has his M.S. from Florida State University c/o 2010 in International Affairs with an emphasis in Political Science.
-His training includes both Comparative Politics and Turkish Politics courses from Koch University in Istanbul 2010, as well as presenting a paper at the International Studies Association conference in 2010.
+His training includes both Comparative Politics and Turkish Politics courses from Koch University in Istanbul 2010.

 Her thesis, "28 January 1980 Tampa Bay: Capricorn v.
-Blackthorn", currently under publication, has received national recognition by members of the maritime industry, and U.S. Coast Guard and is required reading for all cadets in officer-in-training track at the United States Coast Guard Academy who will take command of a US Coast Guard vessel.
+Blackthorn" has received national recognition by members of the maritime industry, and U.S. Coast Guard and is required reading for all cadets in officer-in-training track at the United States Coast Guard Academy who will take command of a US Coast Guard vessel.

 Mrs. Waite received a Bachelor of Arts in Philosophy and English Literature from Flagler College, and a Master of Science in International Relations and Affairs from Florida State University, where she focused her research on international conflict and resolution.
 Mrs. Waite completed the Certificate in Emergency Management in 2010 and began serving as Course Mentor for Introduction to Terrorism.
 Mrs. Waite has a combined 15 years of experience working for three different higher education institutions, including Florida State University, Yale University, and most recently, Texas Christian University.
 In addition to serving as Lead Mentor for Introduction to Terrorism, she is Associate Director of the Alcon Career Center at TCU's Neeley School of Business in Fort Worth, Texas.